McDonald’s making these 4 changes to its burgers by 2024, company says

-(NEXSTAR) – Your Big Mac taste a little different lately?
-McDonald’s said it’s been tweaking the way they make their signatures burgers in about a dozen large cities, and plans to roll out the changes nationwide.
+(NEXSTAR) — Does your Big Mac taste a little different lately?
+McDonald’s said it’s been tweaking the way it makes the fast-food giant’s signatures burgers in about a dozen large cities, and plans to roll out the changes nationwide.

 The changes are subtle, but McDonald’s said Monday they’ve resulted in the company’s “best burgers ever.”

-It starts with new buns, that McDonald’s said are “softer” and “pillowy” before they are toasted until they’re golden.
+It starts with new buns, which McDonald’s said are “softer” and “pillowy” before they are toasted until they’re golden.

 Slathered on those buns will be more Big Mac sauce, the proprietary special sauce the company first developed in 1968 (though the recipe has been tweaked a few times over the decades).